 As you arrive in Delhi, our representatives will receive you at the airport and you will be transferred to your pre-booked hotel for an overnight stay after a short briefing about the trip and travel documents.

-After some shopping and indulging in local delicacies, we head to Raj Ghat, which is a monument constructed in the memory of Mahatma Gandhi, who is also warmly referred by many Indians as the father of the nation.
-It contains a black marble platform and an eternal flame.
+In Delhi, one can also visit Raj Ghat, which is a monument constructed in the memory of Mahatma Gandhi, who is also warmly referred by many Indians as the father of the nation.

 After a delicious breakfast at the hotel, get ready for a day-long excursion tour to various historical sites and landmark monuments in the national capital.
 First visit Jama Masjid- the biggest mosque in India, which was built by the Mughal Emperor Shah Jahan.
 Its courtyard can accommodate almost 25000 people at a time.
 The mosque has three domes on its terrace and is surrounded by two minarets with a height of 40-meters.
 The structure is made of red sandstone and white marble and is filled with Islamic calligraphy adorning its walls.Later, ride cycle rickshaw in Chandni Chowk Market, one of the oldest, busiest and most famous marketplaces in Delhi.
 Chandni Chowk is also very famous for authentic, delicious food and sweets.

 Also visit Red Fort of Delhi.
 This palace served as the official residence of many Mughal Emperors.
 It derived its name from the red-coloured sandstone which is used for its construction.
 Red Fort showcases the grandeur of Mughal architecture.
 Later, take a trip to Humayun’s Tomb- this tomb is surrounded by four gardens famously known as ‘Char Bagh’.